prahaladbelavadi/ideas/README.md

 # ideas
-the repository lists ideas and white papers to different solutions that can help better our world
+the repository lists ideas that are probably fun to build and would be cool if it existed

 - [Blockchain Ideas](./blockchain)
 - [Cryptography Ideas](./cryptography)